7 Min Read

 - Check the local news and weather reports.
 It’s important to know when a heatwave may strike so you can take the appropriate health and safety precautions.

 - If you’re experiencing any symptoms of a heat-related illness, like muscle cramps, headaches, nausea, vomiting, or fainting, call 9-1-1 immediately.

-If you think you or a loved one might be in heat-related stress or dealing with a life-threatening emergency, always call for medical assistance or have someone call for you.
+If you think you or a loved one might be in heat-related stress or dealing with a life-threatening emergency related to heat stroke or exhaustion, always call for medical assistance or have someone call for you.
 You should also:

 - Get the person to a shaded, cool area.

 - Cool the person rapidly with a cool shower, cool water from a nearby hose or water bottle, or a cool, wet washcloth.